 Types of Visual Timers

-- Many have sound that can be volume-adjusted or muted.
+- Many have a sound that can be volume-adjusted or muted.

 - Available in a variety of colors to accommodate visual needs and preferences.

-- Sand timers (what our grandmas used for eggs!) are small and can be transported anywhere, require no electricity.
+- Sand timers (what our grandmas used for eggs!) are small and can be transported anywhere, requiring no electricity.

 - Some are strictly visual, some are strictly auditory.
 Many are both.